VISIONAI/vmx-release-manager/README.md

 This will run the `nginx-proxy` Docker container, which will map the `nginx-files` container's port to 443 using the SSL certificate.

+### Testing
+If something doesn't appear to work, make sure the requests are coming in:
+    docker logs -f nginx-files

+To see the file generation log, just type:
+    docker logs -f nginx-files-generator

 ### License

 MIT License